-- Use the following format:

-- Purpose:

-- Activities to be performed:

-- Expected Outcomes:

-- Intended Beneficiaries:

-- Subrecipient Activities:

-- Keep it short.
-In most cases, each element above should be a couple of sentences to a paragraph in length.

-- DO NOT repeat the Proposal Title.
-The Proposal Title is always presented with the Project Description, so including it in the abstract is not necessary.

-- Include a high quality description that includes specificity regarding the purpose of the project.
-Characteristics of strong abstracts include a plain language description of the purpose for the project (which may include specific performance goals, indicators, milestones, or expected outcomes of the project), activities to be performed, deliverables and expected outcomes, intended beneficiary or recipient.

-- Keep it simple.
+- Keep the project abstract short.
+In most cases, each element above should be 2-3 sentences to a paragraph in length. - DO NOT repeat the Proposal Title.
+The Proposal Title is always presented with the Project Description, so including it in the abstract is not necessary. - Include a high quality description that includes specificity regarding the purpose of the project.
+Characteristics of strong abstracts include a plain language description of the purpose for the project (which may include specific performance goals, indicators, milestones, or expected outcomes of the project), activities to be performed, deliverables and expected outcomes, intended beneficiary or recipient. - Keep it simple.
 Do not use abbreviations, acronyms, technical terminology, or agency-specific terms.
 The intended audience is Congress and the general public, not specific interested parties and/or federal employees.
-The education level of the reader should be assumed to be the fifth grade of elementary school.
-Even those who are highly educated will appreciate a simply written document when they have hundreds of projects to review in one sitting.